 Destination: Italy – Basilicata

-Basilicata is one of the regions that are least affected by tourism in Southern Italy, yet it offers numerous ideas for a complete holiday, to discover an enigmatic and wild territory, in absolute peace.
+Basilicata with its capital Potenza, is one of the regions in Southern Italy that is least affected by tourism, yet it offers numerous ideas for a complete holiday, to discover an enigmatic and wild territory, in absolute peace.
 If you look for it, there is no shortage of nightlife: Maratea, Matera or the most famous places on the coast have places suitable for meeting the most diverse needs.
-How can we miss the excitement of staying, even just for a night, in the ancient caves of Matera?
+However, not only it is also a place for those who like quietness, nature, culture, to walk and cycle… and how can we miss the excitement of staying, even just for a night, in the ancient caves of Matera?

 The history of Basilicata is very ancient: there are traces of Magna Graecia, the Middle Ages, the Normans and the Swabians in the various castles scattered throughout the territory.
 Greek colonists arrived on the Ionian coast between the 8th and 7th centuries.
 B.C. founding the cities of Eraclea, Metaponto and Siri; then the Lucanians and the Romans came.
 The Normans made Melfi their capital and it was in this period (11th century AD) that the name Basilicata, of Byzantine origin, appeared for the first time.
 The Lucanian people supported Garibaldi after the period of total abandonment under the Bourbons, but even after the annexation to the Kingdom of Italy the conditions did not improve, indeed poverty became even more dramatic, causing brigandage and emigration.